I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfiorequest2-reuse.md

 ## -remarks
-If a framework-based driver calls <a href="wdf.iwdfdevice_createrequest">IWDFDevice::CreateRequest</a> to create request objects, the driver can reuse those request objects.
+If a framework-based driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff557021">IWDFDevice::CreateRequest</a> to create request objects, the driver can reuse those request objects.
 Drivers can also reuse request objects that they receive from the framework in their I/O queues.

 A driver can reuse a request object after the original request has been completed.
 After a driver has called <b>Reuse</b>, the request's contents must be reinitialized.

-If you want the reused request to have an <a href="wdf.irequestcallbackrequestcompletion_oncompletion">IRequestCallbackRequestCompletion::OnCompletion</a> callback function, the driver must call <a href="wdf.iwdfiorequest_setcompletioncallback">IWDFIoRequest::SetCompletionCallback</a> after it calls <b>Reuse</b>.
+If you want the reused request to have an <a href="https://msdn.microsoft.com/library/windows/hardware/ff556905">IRequestCallbackRequestCompletion::OnCompletion</a> callback function, the driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff559153">IWDFIoRequest::SetCompletionCallback</a> after it calls <b>Reuse</b>.

-For more information about <b>Reuse</b>, see <a href="wdf.reusing_framework_request_objects">Reusing Framework Request Objects</a>.
+For more information about <b>Reuse</b>, see <a href="https://msdn.microsoft.com/9e3090a9-62d0-48b3-9f3b-7171dc6d2766">Reusing Framework Request Objects</a>.

-The following code example shows how an <a href="wdf.irequestcallbackrequestcompletion_oncompletion">IRequestCallbackRequestCompletion::OnCompletion</a> callback function can obtain the <a href="..\wudfddi\nn-wudfddi-iwdfiorequest2.md">IWDFIoRequest2</a> interface and then call <b>Reuse</b>.
+The following code example shows how an <a href="https://msdn.microsoft.com/library/windows/hardware/ff556905">IRequestCallbackRequestCompletion::OnCompletion</a> callback function can obtain the <a href="..\wudfddi\nn-wudfddi-iwdfiorequest2.md">IWDFIoRequest2</a> interface and then call <b>Reuse</b>.

 ## -requirements